 After the runt is born, the first challenge they will face is dehydration and hypothermia.
 Both of these things could kill the runt easily, so it’s critical the runt receives their mother’s milk (for hydration) and that they are kept warm.

-Is It Ok To Pick The Runt Of The Litter?
+Is It Bad or Good To Pick The Runt Of The Litter?

 Now we’re on to the most important question, is it ok to pick the runt of the litter? we’ll discuss all the important bits and give you our overall advice.